weikailin/cs3120-toc/Spring-2025/syllabus.md

 <a name="meetings"></a>
-**Class Meetings:** The full class meetings of the course are scheduled for Tuesdays and Thursdays, 9:30--10:45pm in Olsson Hall 120.
+**Class Meetings:** The full class meetings of the course are scheduled for Tuesdays and Thursdays, 12:30--1:45pm in Rice Hall 130.

 **Another section of the same course:**
-Prof. Pettit also teaches this course in this Spring 2026.
-The two sections use **different textbooks** and proceed with slightly **different topics** although the overall goals are similar.
+[Prof. Floryan also teaches this course on Spring 2025](https://louslist.org/sectiontip.php?Semester=1252&ClassNumber=16064).
+The two sections use different textbooks and proceed with slightly different topics although the overall goals are similar.
 The workload of this section shall be similar to the other section, but it is up to the staff's discretion.

 ## Preparation